HonkingGoose/git-gosling/.github/contributing.md

 We use MkDocs + Material for MkDocs to build the website.

-If you find a typo or other small textual error on a published page, click on the "Edit this page" link at the bottom of the affected page.
+If you find a typo or other small textual error on a published page, select the "Edit this page" link at the bottom of the affected page.
 This link will take you to the right file on GitHub to make the edit and open a pull request.

 For larger edits we recommend that you create a development environment, so that you can preview your work.